Mortgage holiday

 Mortgage holiday terms and conditions

 Mortgage payment holidays, a temporary relief from monthly repayments, vary in length.
-Typically, you can pause payments for one to six months, but the exact duration depends on your lender's policy.
+You can pause payments for one to six months, but the exact duration depends on your lender's policy.
 The longer the holiday, the more interest accrues, which impacts the overall cost of your mortgage.

 Check your mortgage agreement for specific terms, as they outline the allowable duration and any limitations.
 This careful consideration helps in making an informed decision tailored to your financial needs.